mhammo90/Unlo-QR/README.md

 Unlo-QR is a project aimed at addressing the challenges posed by excessive and uncontrolled internet use in children.
 This application offers a solution that combines technology gamification and positive behavior reinforcement to encourage responsible and mindful use of digital devices.
 By incorporating a points-based reward system, the application empowers parents to set tasks and behaviors for their children, which need to be completed to unlock access to the internet.
 This approach provides a balance between healthy technology usage and the development of positive habits.

 ## Project Overview
 The project is developed using an agile approach, with a focus on incremental development and continuous feedback.
 It involves the creation of a user-friendly web application that offers both parents and children interfaces.
 The parent interface allows parents to set tasks/points allocate points, and monitor their child's progress.
-On the other hand, the child interface presents tracks points,Scan QR to complete Tasks and enables internet access upon completion of tasks.
+On the other hand, the child interface presents tracks points, scan QR codes to complete tasks and enables internet access upon completion of tasks.

 ## Features
 - Parent Interface: